KonstantinosAng/shutdown-timer-electronjs/README.md

 # Shutdown Timer

-A simple app to shutdown a computer based on a time interval.
+A simple app to shutdown a computer based on a time interval using [ElectronJS](https://www.electronjs.org/).

 ## Requirements